Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 This example is about a one-dimensional world, composed by walls and doors.
 The robot is capable to move in a parallel free and continuous space, where it constantly scanning the landmarks of the walls-doors world (the robot also moves only in a one-dimensional world).
 The last two graphs in the GIF showed above is a graphical representation of this world, where the blue bars represent the walls, the red bars represent the doors and the green bar is the robot.

 To implement this example in a code we will need to create and define different components such as the map, the motion and sensor models, the generation of the initial set of particles, the steps of the {abbr}`MCL (Monte Carlo Localization)` algorithm and the estimation of the robot's position.
-Each component will be detailed explain in the following sections.

 ## Requirements